LofiMonk/bot-topia/README.md

 ## Change Log

-- Miner Bot no longer breaks bedrock
+- Miner Bot no longer breaks bedrock or torches.
-- Small balance issues
+- Players can only pick up bots they own.

 ## Downloads